johnbrumley/desma158/syllabus.md

 ### Commitment to Diversity & Safer Spaces:

 We understand the classroom as a space for practicing freedom; where one may challenge psychic, social, and cultural borders and create meaningful artistic expressions.
 To do so we must acknowledge and embrace the different identities and backgrounds we inhabit.
 This means that we will use preferred pronouns, respect self-identifications, and be mindful of special needs.
 Disagreement is encouraged and supported, however our differences affect our conceptualization and experience of reality, and it is extremely important to remember that certain gender, race, sex, and class identities are more privileged while others are undermined and marginalized.
 Consequently, this makes some people feel more protected or vulnerable during debates and discussions.
 A collaborative effort between the students, TA, and instructor is needed to create a supportive learning environment.
 While everyone should feel free to experiment creatively and conceptually, if a class member points out that something you have said or shared with the group is offensive, avoid being defensive; instead approach the discussion as a valuable opportunity for us to grow and learn from one another.
 Alternatively, if you feel that something said in discussion or included in a piece of work is harmful, you are encouraged to speak with the instructor or TA. _*Statement adopted from voidLab at:_ [_https://github.com/voidlab/diversity-statement_](https://github.com/voidlab/diversity-statement)

+### COVID-19

+It is important that everyone stay safe and avoid coming to class if you have any concerns about your health status.

+If you find that external struggles and/or COVID related challenges are affecting your ability to attend class, please reach out to us.
+We want you to be successful in the class, but we care about your wellbeing more than anything else.
+Open communication with us is most important in this regard, and we will be very open to accommodating every reasonable request.

+Students must adhere to the current campus directives related to COVID-19 mitigation, and refusal to do so may result in the student being asked to leave the classroom or referred to the Dean of Students.
+For more information about COVID-19 requirements on campus, please visit: [https://covid-19.ucla.edu/information-for-students/](https://covid-19.ucla.edu/information-for-students/).

 ### Center for Accessible Education (CAE)